awsdocs/aws-codeartifact-user-guide/doc_source/using-maven-packages-in-codebuild.md

 To use Maven packages with `gradle` or `mvn`, store the CodeArtifact auth token in an environment variable, as described in [Pass an auth token in an environment variable](tokens-authentication.md#env-var)\.
 The following is an example\.

+**Note**
+It is only necessary to upgrade the AWS CLI with `pip3 install awscli --upgrade --user` if you are using an older CodeBuild image\.
+If you are using the latest image versions, you can remove that line\.

 ```
 pre_build:
   commands: